awsdocs/amazon-lex-developer-guide/doc_source/API_PutBot.md

 Required: No

  ** [createVersion](#API_PutBot_RequestSyntax) **   <a name="lex-PutBot-request-createVersion"></a>
 When set to `true` a new numbered version of the bot is created\.
 This is the same as calling the `CreateBotVersion` operation\.
-If you do not specify `createVersion`, the default is `false`\.
+If you don't specify `createVersion`, the default is `false`\.
 Type: Boolean
 Required: No